How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Dentalife Daily Treats 40% (60/100 jams) Variable High AVOID – irregular shape causes jams

-Freeze-Dried Liver 20% (80/100 jams) Variable Very High Creates sticky debris that gums mechanism
+Freeze-Dried Liver 20% (80/100 jams) Variable Very High Creates sticky debris that gums the mechanism

 Homemade Kibble 85% (15/100 jams) 8-12mm Low Size consistency is key